-My Cheese Enchiladas Recipe is one of the easy favorite meals that everyone at our house enjoys.
-Creamy cheesy filling and amazing sauce make this a perfect fit for even the picky eaters at your table.
-Plus, they have been lightened up so you have zero guilt indulging!
+My Easy Cheese Enchiladas Recipe with Red Sauce is one of my favorite meals everyone at our house enjoys.
+Creamy, cheesy filling and homemade red enchilada sauce make this a perfect fit for even the picky eaters at your table.

-Make these and top with my authentic homemade enchilada sauce recipe for the best flavor!
+For a quick family dinner, make these enchiladas and top them with my authentic homemade enchilada sauce recipe for the best flavor.

 Can I Use Corn Tortillas for Enchiladas Instead?

-I typically pick up the La Tortilla Factory whole wheat low-fat or carb-friendly tortillas as they are sturdy, flavorful, and lower in calories.
-If you really must have that classic corn tortilla texture, you can definitely substitute them in this recipe.
+I typically pick up a low-carb tortilla or whole wheat low-fat or carb-friendly tortillas as they are sturdy, flavorful, and lower in calories.
+If you want, feel free to substitute corn tortillas or your favorite brand of tortilla.
 Just remember the nutritional information will change if using those.

-Can These Cheese Enchiladas be Made Ahead and Frozen?
+Can These Easy Cheese Enchiladas with Red Sauce be Made Ahead and Frozen?

 One of my favorite things about making enchiladas is that I can make double batches and freeze them in advance for future meals.
-For this recipe, I recommend grabbing a disposable pan to assemble your enchiladas.
-This way you can easily store in the freezer without worrying about there being an issue with needing that pan before you are ready to cook the enchiladas.
+I recommend grabbing a disposable pan for this recipe to assemble your enchiladas.
+This way, you can easily store them in the freezer without worrying about there being an issue with changing pans before you are ready to cook the enchiladas.

-I assemble them up to the baking part of the recipe, then wrap the entire baking dish in plastic wrap, and then cover the top with aluminum foil.
-Label and date the top so you know when you need to have these out of the freezer and eat.
-They are good for up to 3 months in the freezer.
+I assemble them up to the baking part of the recipe, wrap the entire baking dish in plastic wrap, and then cover the top with aluminum foil.
+Label and date the top so you know when you need to have these out of the freezer to eat.
+They are suitable for up to 3 months when packaged this way.

-When ready to eat them, pop in the refrigerator overnight to thaw and bake as directed, or place directly in the oven and cook for an additional 25 minutes.
+When ready to eat, pop them in the refrigerator overnight to thaw and bake as directed, or place them directly in the oven and cook for an additional 25 minutes.